Understanding Marketplaces, Channels, and Sellers in Mirakl

 What to do when this happens?

-If a product category is not available anymore, Activation willl soon display a message next to the existing catalog (referring to the deprecated category name).
+If a product category is not available anymore, Activation now displays a message next to the existing catalog (referring to the deprecated category name).

 401 Error post product export